 Why is cropping your subject important?

-Cropping is a method of selecting parts of a scene in order to find an interesting composition.
+Cropping in art is a method of selecting parts of a scene in order to find an interesting composition.
 If you do not focus on the important parts of the subject, your viewers will have trouble understanding why you painted it, what drew you to it, and how you felt about what you were looking at.
-There are a couple of techniques you can use to select the part of the scene in front of you that attracted you to the subject matter in the first place.
+There are a couple of techniques you can use when cropping in art to select the part of the scene in front of you that attracted you to the subject matter in the first place.

 Many beginners are overwhelmed when they begin a painting, especially landscapes.
 They become so absorbed in painting everything they see in front of them, that they do not focus on what drew them to the scene in the first place.
 There is no point in painting every tree, mountain, blade of grass, flower, or figure in front of you.
 All you will end up with is a mass of confusion that has no impact on your viewers.

 If you are more selective in what you choose to capture, you will end up with a more powerful painting.
 Sit quietly and look at the scene.
-Ask yourself some questions like these:
+When cropping in art, ask yourself some questions like these:

 - do I want to capture the vastness of the view in front of me, or was it a small section such as a babbling brook that is the most interesting part?